opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 Creating a new source plugin requires cloning the Data Prepper repository and building it from the source using the following commands:

-- Clone the Data Prepper repository
+- Clone the Data Prepper repository:
 ```
 git clone https://github.com/opensearch-project/data-prepper.git
 ```